osm-search/Nominatim/CONTRIBUTING.md

    * no spaces after opening and before closing bracket
    * leave out space between a function name and bracket but add one between control statement(if, while, etc.) and bracket
+ * for PHP variables use CamelCase with a prefixing letter indicating the type (i - integer, f - float, a - array, s - string, o - object)

 The coding style is enforced with PHPCS and can be tested with: